-- A scaled planting plan depicting the areas for seeding and groundcover/perennial planting, and identifying the species, number and location of woody plants. - A plant schedule, specifying the quantity, common name, scientific name, spacing and size for woody plants and the mature cover provided for groundcover/perennial plantings - the Riparian Buffer Planting Notes - the appropriate Maintenance Schedule; and the - As-built requirements
+- A scaled planting plan depicting the areas for seeding, and identifying the species, number and location of herbaceous and woody plants. - A plant schedule, specifying the quantity, common name, scientific name, spacing, container type and size of proposed plantings, and the mature cover provided by proposed groundcover/perennial plantings - A riparian buffer planting narrative with any required notes the appropriate Maintenance Schedule; and the - As-built requirements

-Planting plans for projects that disturb 5,000 square feet or greater, or encroach into the 50 feet adjacent to the stream (known as the seaward 50 feet), and therefore meet the criteria for a major WQIA, must be certified by a licensed arborist or landscape architect.
+Planting plans for projects that disturb 5,000 square feet or greater or encroach into the 50 feet adjacent to the stream (known as the seaward 50 feet), and therefore meet the criteria for a major WQIA, must be certified by a licensed arborist or landscape architect.